80 for Brady

-80 for Brady is a 2023 American sports comedy film directed by Kyle Marvin, written by Sarah Haskins and Emily Halpern, and produced by former NFL quarterback Tom Brady.
-The film follows four lifelong friends (Lily Tomlin, Jane Fonda, Rita Moreno, and Sally Field) who travel to watch Brady and his New England Patriots play in Super Bowl LI in 2017.
+80 for Brady is a 2023 American sports comedy film directed by Kyle Marvin in his directorial debut from a screenplay by Sarah Haskins and Emily Halpern, and produced by former NFL quarterback Tom Brady.
+Inspired by a true story, it focuses on four lifelong friends (played by Lily Tomlin, Jane Fonda, Rita Moreno, and Sally Field) who travel to watch Brady and his New England Patriots play in Super Bowl LI in 2017.
 Billy Porter, Rob Corddry, Alex Moffat, and Guy Fieri also star.

-80 for Brady was released in the United States on February 3, 2023 by Paramount Pictures.
-It received mixed reviews from critics and has grossed $39 million worldwide.
+80 for Brady was released theatrically in the United States on February 3, 2023, by Paramount Pictures.
+It received mixed reviews from critics, and grossed $40 million worldwide against a $28 million budget.